rubensworks/article-privacy-decentralized/content/use-case.md

 </figure>

 Alice uses the `/contacts` file in her pod to list everyone that she knows using WebIDs that point to the profiles of the respective people.
 The profiles of Bob and Carol both contain their name, email and telephone number, which are readable for select people.

-Access control rules in the form of <em>&lt;subject, action+, object&gt;</em> tuples, can be used by Bob and Carol to restrict access to data stored in their respective pods:
+Generally speaking, an access control policy is composed of one or more authorisations that are used to state that a given subject (e.g. a user, role, group) is permitted to perform an action (e.g. read, write, share) on a certain object (e.g. dataset, file, graph).
+Policies are often composed of sets of positive authorisations (permissions) of the form <em>&lt;subject, action, object&gt;</em>.
+Authorisations of this form could be used by Bob and Carol to restrict access to data stored in their respective pods:

 Bob is quite liberal, and allows everyone (_S<span class="supsub"><sup>E</sup><sub><i>Bob</i></sub></span>_) to read both his name and email, however his telephone number can only be accessed by friends (_S<span class="supsub"><sup>F</sup><sub><i>Bob</i></sub></span>_):
 {: #r1}